Back to BusinessMindedPinoy.com

 Listen to Customers

 Your customers are your best source of feedback.
-Ask them what they like, what they don't like, and what they would improve.
+Ask them what they like, don't like, and what they would improve.

 Be Flexible